wstrinz/debugger/README.md

     * 1.9.3 points to ruby-debug-base19-0.11.26 headers
   * Install painlessly for rvm and rbenv rubies i.e. no compiler flags needed
   * No downloading ruby source during install - was behavior of old ruby_core_source dependency
+  * Add output adapters, Printers, to support output besides plain text e.g. xml
+  * A new and improved test suite
+  * Passing tests are up on travis-ci
+  * Fix several bugs
     * Fix LocalJumpError caused by using proc in extconf.rb
     * Fix where command failing at top level
-  * A new and improved test suite
-  * Passing tests are up on travis-ci
+    * See changelog for more
 * Minor
   * The gem name matches the module namespace, Debugger, and main required file, debugger.
   * ruby-debug-base19 and ruby-debug19 are released as one gem